-- Sorting supports searching

-- Binary search standard example

-- Also supports other kinds of search:

-- Are there two equal items in this set?

-- Are there two items in this set that both have the same value for property X?
+- Are there two items in this set that both have the same value for

-- What are my nearest neighbors?

-- Used in numerous unexpected algorithms, such as convex hull (smallest convex polygon enclosing set of points).
+• Used in numerous unexpected algorithms, such as convex hull (small-

-Classifications

 - Internal sorts keep all data in primary memory - External sorts process large amounts of data in batches, keeping what won't fit in secondary storage (in the old days, tapes). - Comparison-based sorting assumes only thing we know about keys is order - Radix sorting uses more information about key structure. - Insertion sorting works by repeatedly inserting items at their appropriate positions in the sorted sequence being constructed. - Selection sorting works by repeatedly selecting the next larger (smaller) item in order and adding it one end of the sorted sequence being constructed.